romanoshiliarhopoulos/Backgammon-Engine/README.md

 Planning to add multiplayer functionality

-Planning to improve model performance
+Planning to improve model performance!